Spring Term 2024 – Time to Sign Up!

 First timer?

 Welcome!
 We offer all newcomers a free Taster Session, which includes a free starter harmonica to keep.
 Simply click the Golden Harmonica on our homepage, complete your details, and we will email further information.
-Our email and this website explain what to do after you taster session, but feel free to ask any questions!
+Our email and this website explain what to do after your taster session, but feel free to ask any questions!

 Back for more?

 Termly subscriptions are £75.00 (10 sessions) payable in advance.
 You can also pay in two half termly instalments of £40.00 (5 sessions), payable ahead of your first and sixth sessions respectively.

+Payment can be made by bank transfer, or through our Store using a credit/debit card (no need to log in).
 We regret that we are unable to accept childcare vouchers.

-Payment transfers can be made by BACS, or through our Store (no need to log in).
-We can also take payments over the phone if you experience any difficulty.
-We regret that we cannot Further information, including our account details, is available here. (more…)
+Further information, including our account details, is available on our How To Pay page.

 Elvis has left the building.. in the wrong bag